geojeff/busser/README.md

 Below these default specifications in the file, there is an apps section, where a developer adds their own app configurations.
-In the sample config file, there are app sections for 'OnePointSeven-dev' and 'OnePointSeven-prod' and the same for the test_controls app.
+In the sample config file, there are app sections for 'HelloWorld-dev' and 'HelloWorld-prod' and the same for the test_controls app.
 Within each app, there are properties for basic metadata items and for build control settings.
 There is an sc-frameworks section, where addition SproutCore frameworks can be added, in addition to the core